jgpaiva/unbabel_api/README.md

 Unbabel: Translation as a Service

-Signup for Unbabel to get an api token at http://www.unbabel.co

 Unbabel provides human quality translation at a fraction of the cost and with fast translation times.
 This is the documention for the Unbabel API.

 Authentication
 ================================

 Unbabel supports an api key-based authentication mechanism.

+Signup for Unbabel to get an api token at http://www.unbabel.com.
 The key is the api key associated with an account and can be obtained in the unbabel website on your profile.
 This key should be passed as a request header with each request.

 All API calls described in this document require authentication.

+To order a paid translation you first need to add some money to your account on Unbabel's website.
+If you just want to test the api, please refer to the sandbox section at the bottom of this page.

 Translation
 ============